Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 EVO ~ The Emerald Village is an intentional community hosted on 9 acres of private property.
 What looks like the middle of nowhere leads you down a path in the woods to this hidden space.

 Thanks for reading my guide to the best things to do in Vista.
 This town is truly an undiscovered gem of Southern California!
-Before you go, make sure to check out our guide to packing for California.
+Traveling further south?
+Up next, check out our guide to the absolute best things to do in San Diego!

 How useful was this post?